Answers to Frequently Asked Questions About…

 in these facilities is governed by the Ethical and Religious Directives

-for Catholic Health Care Services
+for Catholic Health Care Services, guidelines developed by the

 United States Conference of Catholic Bishops based on Church teachings